oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/cyber-recovery-solution/README.md

 Cyber Recovery should be considered as part of a comprehensive cybersecurity strategy, in conjunction with other preventive, detective, and responsive measures.
 Its primary focus is on rapid recovery and maintaining the integrity of critical systems and data in the face of cyber threats.

-The Cloud Backup Module will be helpful for implementing cyber-recovery solution, backup high availability, disaster recovery, and guaranteed backups for the database.
+The Cloud Backup Module will be helpful for implementing cyber-recovery solutions, backup high availability, disaster recovery, and guaranteed backups for the database.
 It enables you to quickly recover your data in case of data loss or corruption.
 Installation of the Cloud Backup module to take database backups to the object storage will take between 4 to 5 Hrs.

 This asset will provide the following key features and benefits: